Gautham793/rust_v_cpp_popl/README.md

        is only one owner of a piece of data at a time.

-### Steps to run CPP program
-1. Open the terminal in the directory where cpp program is stored.
-2. Type `make` command to build the output file.
-3. Type `make run` to run the code and see program execution time.
-4. Type `make profile` for profiling of function.
-5. Type `make memory` to obtain memory leaks and other stats.
-6. Type `make thread_monitor` this shows threads being currently used by program.

-### Steps to run Rust program
-1. Open the terminal in the directory where rust program is stored.
-2. Type `cargo build --release` command to build the rust project.
-3. Type `time cargo run` to see program execution time.
-4. Type `cargo profiler callgrind` for profiling of function.
-5. Type `valgrind --tool=memcheck cargo run` to obtain memory stats

 ### Potential for future work:
 1. Additional Functionality and Refinements: